Venn1998/Adversarial_Attacks_detector/README.md

 - Are these differences **linearly separable** in activation space?
 - Can we use linear probes trained on activations to detect adversarial attacks?

-The experiments focus mainly on the **Fast Gradient Sign Method (FGSM)**, with additional tests applying Gaussian blur to study the role of high-frequency components.
+The experiments primarily focus on the **Fast Gradient Sign Method (FGSM)**, with additional tests applying a Gaussian blur to investigate the role of high-frequency components.

 ## Methodology